 Classes meet at Northcentral Technical College's Wausau Campus in the Information Technology & Entrepreneurial Center (iTEC).
 The program begins with a Saturday kickoff event and then meets every Tuesday evening for nine weeks before wrapping up with a Demo Day (view the Fall 2019 schedule).

 Aside from the in-person meetings, you should plan on at least 4-6 hours of extra work per week.
 Think of this like a nine week 'extra-curricular internship.'

 When Are Applications Due?

-We are accepting students for the Spring 2019 session!
+We are accepting students for the Fall 2019 and Spring 2020 sessions!
 With limited space, this is a pretty competitive program and selection process.